Command

 -

-In the current version it does not affect the behavior of the extension and is not displayed.
+In the current version, this does not affect the extension's operation and is not displayed.

 ↩ ↩2 ↩3 ↩4 -

-The function signatures that can be set to canExecFunc are:
+The signature of the function that can be set in canExecFunc is as follows:

 ↩ ↩2 -